fstab50/gcreds/README.md

 for roles that normally require mfa credentials in order to authenticate.

 The primary use case for **gcreds** is for generating a temporary set of AWS access
-credentials for programmatic use by an automation tools running on your local machine.
+credentials for programmatic use by automation tools running on your local machine.

 See [v1.0 Release Notes](./notes/release_v1.0.md)